Granular jamming and rheology in microgravity: Discussion

 Our observations align with findings by \citeauthor{Featherstone2021}~\cite{Featherstone2021}, who report more frequent stick-slip events at higher gravity.
 In contrast, granular media in microgravity were described as more \emph{fluid-like}, with smoother and more continuous deformation of the granular fabric.
-This reduced variability in our microgravity data supports such interpretation: without the gravity-induced normal stress, frictional contact networks might be less prone to intermittent locking and sudden release (stick-slip).
+This reduced variability in our microgravity data supports such interpretation: without the gravity-induced normal stress, the contact network might be less prone to intermittent locking and sudden release (i.e., stick-slip).

+At the microscopic scale, the particles can be described as cohesively bound with limited friction, allowing them to remain in contact while still sliding and/or rolling on each other.
+As in our experiments, contacts are already established at the onset of shear, the flow remains relatively continuous.
+In Earth gravity, however, the additional load direction can promote denser regions opposing shear, amplifying local heterogeneities and stick-slip behavior, hence stronger fluctuations.

 Note, however, that in this study we used only relatively smooth, spherical particles; increasing surface friction, roughness, and/or introducing angular or interlocking shapes might reveal additional features of granular flow behavior in microgravity.